Code-Institute-Submissions/the_book_nook/README.md

   - If 'username' is already taken, a flash message appears informing user to choose different username.
   - If 'password' and 'confirm password' is not matching a flash message appears asking user to ensure that password and confirm password is a match.
 - If visitor clicks 'Cancel'-button they are transported back to 'Index'-site.
-- At bottom of page user finds link to 'Log In'-page if already a member.
+- At bottom of page user finds link to 'Log In'-page which transports user to 'Log In'-page.
 - Upon successful registration, the newly registered user is transported to its 'profile'-page.

 #### Log In